kamai-jw/notebooks/README.md

 # Notebooks

-The main focus of these notebooks are for demonstrating the outcome of projects relating to research, where it be quantitative finance or machine learning.
+The main focus of these notebooks are for demonstrating the outcome of projects relating to research, whether it be quantitative finance or machine learning.